chrisseaton/chrisseaton.github.io/index.md

     </li>

     <li>
         M. Grimmer, R. Schatz, C. Seaton, T. Würthinger, H. Mössenböck. <strong><a href="plas15/safec.pdf">Memory-safe Execution of C on a Java VM</a></strong>.
-In Proceedings of the 10th Workshop on Programming Languages and Analysis for Security (PLAS).<br>
+In Proceedings of the 10th Workshop on Programming Languages and Analysis for Security (PLAS), 2015.<br>
         <span class="smaller">
             <a href="plas15/safec.pdf">PDF</a>
         </span>